sleepdeprecation/shovel-mynt-tasks/readme.md

 Prompts you for the basic information about your site and places them inside your `./source/config.yml` file.

 Does some *basic* processing on the `domain` and `base_url` variables.

+### draft "[name of post]"

+Create a new draft with the name [name of post].

+The draft will be located in `./source/_draft/[name of post].md`.
+You can freely edit and adjust your draft as you will...

+### publish "[name of post]"

+Moves the draft you have named `[name of post]` (located in the `_drafts` directory, and having all of the non-alphanumeric characters replaced with underscores for the name (it turns `Something~something-something.something` into `something-something-something-something`, but it knows that the file has a different name, it's moderatly smart)) to the current date/time location, as if you used the `new` command with "[name of post]" instead, but it already has content.

 ### new "[name of post]"